elecfreaks/learn-en/microbitExtensionModule/iot_bit.md

  ![](./images/AaZxCEb.jpg)

-Note：If you get a warning telling you some packages will be removed because of incompatibility issues, either follow the prompts or create a new project in the Project file menu.
+***Note：*** If you get a warning telling you some packages will be removed because of incompatibility issues, either follow the prompts or create a new project in the Project file menu.

 #### How to drive the buzzer ####
----

 - There is on-board buzzer on the IOT:bit as below picture.
 Let the buzzer be connected to the PO of the micro:bit to play music by the `music` of the makecode.